RaAlMer/ProjectM2/README.md

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
-- **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
+- **sign up / log in** - As a user I want to sign up / log in on the webpage so that I can see all the events that I could attend
-- **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- **profile** - As a user I want to access my profile so that I can check my information and score
+- **edit-profile** - As a user I want to edit my profile so that I can add some information about myself
 - **posts list** - As a user I want to see all the posts available so that I can choose which ones I am more interested in
 - **post create** - As a user I want to create a post so that I can contribute to help the environment
 - **posts detail** - As a user I want to see the post details and help other people around the world
 - **post vote** - As a user I want to be able to vote to the posts so that the web page can be improved
 - **post comment** - As a user I want to be able to comment the posts so that I can contribute with ideas and improvements
-- **profile** - As a user I want to access my profile so that I can check my posts, comments and score
 - **post edit/delete** - As a user I want to be able to edit or delete my posts and comments so that I can correct my mistakes
 - **map** - As a user I want to see the location of every post so that I am able to help people near my location
+- **reset-password** - As a user I want to be able to reset the password of my account

 ## Backlog

 User profile:
-- see my score and other people score
 - list of posts created by the user
 - list posts the user has completed